tobiasbueschel/awesome-pokemon/readme.md

 - [PokemonGo-Map](https://github.com/AHAAAAAAA/PokemonGo-Map) - Live visualization of all the pokemon in your area... and more!
 - [PokemonGo-DesktopMap](https://github.com/mchristopher/PokemonGo-DesktopMap) - Electron App around PokemonGo-Map.
 - [pokelocater](https://github.com/emeth-/pokelocater) - Display pokemon nearby to your location on a map.
+- [Pokemap](https://github.com/omkarmoghe/Pokemap) - A native Android client to map the Pokemon around you.

 #### Tips And Tricks
 - [TechCrunch](https://techcrunch.com/gallery/pokemon-go-tips/) - 13 ways to be better at Pokémon Go.